amaarora/amaarora.github.io/_posts/2020-07-12-oganized-pytorch.md

                   accumulate_grad_batches=2, precision=16,
                   tpu_cores=8)
 ```
-[Here](https://www.kaggle.com/abhishek/accelerator-power-hour-pytorch-tpu) is a notebook by Abhishek Thakur for ISIC using TPUs with pure PyTorch.
+[Here](https://www.kaggle.com/abhishek/accelerator-power-hour-pytorch-tpu) is a notebook by [Abhishek Thakur](https://www.linkedin.com/in/abhi1thakur/?originalSubdomain=no) for ISIC using TPUs with pure PyTorch.
 If you compare, you'd realise how easy it is now with PL to train on TPUs.

+## Conclusion
+So I hope by now, you were able to compare the differences between PyTorch and PL and that I have convinced you enough to at least try out PL.
+[Here] is an excellent Kaggle competition to practice those skills and use [PL](https://www.kaggle.com/c/tpu-getting-started)!
+In the first few experiments with PL, I have found my work to be more streamlined and also I have noticed a reduction in bugs.
+I find it easier to experiment with different batch sizes, mixed precision, loss functions, optimizers and also schedulers.
+PL is definitely worth a try.

+## Credits
+Thanks for reading!
+And please feel free to let me know via [twitter](https://twitter.com/amaarora) if you did end up trying PyTorch Lightning and the impact this has had on your experimentation workflows.
+Constructive feedback is always welcome.

+- The implementation of Model was adapted and modified from [this](https://www.kaggle.com/hmendonca/melanoma-neat-pytorch-lightning-native-amp) wonderful notebook on Kaggle.